-The tour is 15 days in duration including international flights.
-Please note that depending on flight schedules passengers may arrive/depart on Day 2.

-Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
-Join the tour on day 1 in Bangkok and end the tour on Day 14 in Vientiane.
+The tour is 15 days in duration including overnight international flights in one direction as this is the most likely flight option from Australia.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.
+Join the tour on Day 1 in Bangkok and end the tour on Day 14 in Vientiane.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 1 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.